ham-js/cat/README.md

 # Contributing

-Please refer to [https://ham-js.github.io/cat] in order to understand how the library works.
+Please refer to (the contributing guide)[https://ham-js.github.io/cat/contributing] in order to understand how the library works.

 # Contributors